artm/biofame-display/Readme.md

 2. the BT detects face and crops, posts the cropped image to the main thread.
 3. the BT then continues with doing things to the picture.

+oops.
+Verilook hides all evil types so we need to emit that signal from within it.